BasharTS/alx-system_engineering-devops/README.md

-This repo. is all about shell permissions
+This repo is all about shell permissions